Selenium And Mobile Test Automation – Will Selenium Make The Cut?

 - Selendroid-Standalone- It is used to install AUT and Selendroid Server.

 It is a more popular choice for mobile automation testing because it supports iOS, Windows desktop, and Android mobile applications.
 Appium has a built-in Selendroid mode for testing older versions of Android applications.
 It also uses the JSON Wire Protocol like Selendroid.

 - It has an HTTP server written in Node.js and helps communicate between clients and mobile devices.
 The clients are Ruby, PHP, C#, Python libraries, which provide commands to the mobile device.

 - Provides automated testing for iOS and Android (Hybrid, Native, and Web applications).
 Also, it can be used for testing Windows desktop applications.

 - Since it works on iOS, Windows, and Android, it is used for cross-platform testing.

-- The same test scripts can be used for iOS, Windows, and Android using the same API.
+- The same test scripts using the same API can be used for iOS, Windows, and Android.
 Hence, it allows code reusability.

-- If there is a small code change in the application then we do not require to re-install the application for testing with Appium.
-The reason being it does not access the source code of the application.
+- If there is a small code change in the application, then we are not required to re-install the application for testing with Appium.
+The reason is that it does not access the application’s source code.
 Other automation tools such as Selendroid and Robotium require reinstallation/rebuild when any small changes are made to the application under test(AUT).

 - Appium also supports parallel testing of test scripts on multiple devices.